MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Get-ExperimentalFeature.md

 ### System.String[]

-Name or names of experimental features to return.
+You can pipe a string containing the name of an experimental feature to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.ExperimentalFeature

-Returns instances that match the requested names or all experimental features if no name is specified.
+This cmdlet returns instances that match the requested names or all experimental features if no name is specified.

 ## RELATED LINKS